koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 OK, let's move on more specific topics.

-For application running on browsers, DOM is a primitive and you would write DOM manipuration to update your views.
+For application running on browsers, DOM is a primitive and you would write DOM manipurations to update your views.
-As you may know, DOM manipuration is based on imperative operations, isn't it.
+As you may know, DOM manipuration is based on an imperative operation, isn't it.
 -->

 # DOM manipuration is based on imperative operations